Sathit Bensoh

 Sathit Bensoh (สาธิต เบ็ญโส๊ะ, born 9 January 1976) is a Thai football manager and a former footballer.

 Early life

 Bensoh was born on 9 January 1976 in Hat Yai, Songkhla.

 Managerial career

 Sathit has worked with Bangkok Glass, Hatyai, Pattani, Trang and Satun United in Thailand.
 In December 2016, Sathit signed a contract with Malaysian club Kelantan as an assistant coach.

 Kelantan

-Sathit started his work at Kelantan as first assistant coach to Zahasmi Ismail in December 2016.
-On 12 October 2017, Sathit was appointed as interim coach for the Kelantan.
-His first match as interim head coach was in a 1–3 win over Melaka United on 28 October 2017.
+Sathit started his work at Kelantan as the first assistant coach to Zahasmi Ismail in December 2016.
+On 12 October 2017, Sathit was appointed as interim coach for Kelantan.
+His first match as interim head coach was in a 3—1 win over Melaka United on 28 October 2017.

-On 7 December 2017, Sathit has been appointed as Kelantan's first team head coach.
+On 7 December 2017, Sathit was appointed as Kelantan's first team head coach.

-On 15 January 2018, his contract has been terminated after the first three matches of 2018 Malaysia Super League, which Kelantan drew 1 game and lost 2 games.
+On 15 January 2018, his contract was terminated after the first three matches of 2018 Malaysia Super League, which Kelantan drew 1 game and lost 2 games.